rosvik/container-cubby/README.md

 ## Storage

-> [!NOTE]
-> Since symlinks and extended attributes are OS-specific features, Container Cubby is not guaranteed to work on all operating systems.
-It is periodically tested and expected to work on MacOS, Ubuntu and Arch Linux.
-To verify that your OS is supported, run `cargo test` and check that all tests pass.
->
-> Feel free to [open an issue](https://github.com/rosvik/container-cubby/issues/new) if you find that your OS is not supported.

 While the most common way for an API to store data is trough a traditional database using SQL and a blob storage for larger files, Container Cubby uses a different approach.
 Container Cubby stores all container data in a local directory.
 The location of this directory can be set by the `DATA_DIR` environment variable.

 This is implemented using